jorenvermeersch/bachelorproef-backend/README.md

 This server will create a database named `budget_test` when the server is started.

 * Install all dependencies: `yarn`
+* Make sure `.env.test` exists (it's recommended to disabled logging in the testing environment)
 * Run the tests: `yarn test`
     * This will start a new server for each test suite that runs, you won't see any output as logging is disabled to make output more clean.
     * To enable logging change the config parameter `log.disabled` to `true`.